avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 <figure><img src="../.gitbook/assets/Frame 31 (2).png" alt=""><figcaption></figcaption></figure>

 The key to incremental builds lies in caching object files and reusing them in subsequent builds when the source files they are derived from, or _depend_ on, haven't changed.
+Put simply, each object file depends on its corresponding `.c` file and `#included` headers.

 From obersving Figure X, the following dependencies should be apparent:

 - testintmath.o depends on testintmath.c, stdio.h, stdlib.h, and intmath.h
 - intmath.o depends on intmath.c and intmath.h